 3. Stress and Environment

-When you roughhouse with your hands and fingers, your kitten will associate your hands as toys—this is confusing for them and you are actually teaching them to bite.
 According to cat behaviorists, you should switch from using your hands or fingers to using toys.
-This way, they won't mistake them for toys.
+This way, they won't mistake your hands or fingers for toys.

 Teach Them "No" With a "Time Out"